About The Charles Bronfman Institute for Personalized Medicine

 New York, NY 10029

 “The future of medicine lies in genomics research and translating it to the bedside – and Mount Sinai’s commitment to translational research makes us uniquely poised to lead that revolution.
-With its unique and highly innovative translational programs, The Charles Bronfman Institute for Personalized Medicine is a significant achievement for Mount Sinai, propelling us to the forefront of personalized medicine and its application in the clinical setting,” said Dennis S. Charney, MD, Anne and Joel Ehrenkranz Dean of Icahn School of Medicine and the Executive Vice President for Academic Affairs of The Mount Sinai Medical Center.
+With its unique and highly innovative translational programs, The Charles Bronfman Institute for Personalized Medicine is a significant achievement for Mount Sinai, propelling us to the forefront of personalized medicine and its application in the clinical setting,” said Dennis S. Charney, MD, Anne and Joel Ehrenkranz Dean of Icahn School of Medicine and the Executive Vice President for Academic Affairs of The Mount Sinai Health System.